dask/dask/docs/source/dashboard.rst

 Task Stream
 -----------

 The task stream is a view of all the tasks across threads.
-Each row represents a thread and each rectangle represent an individual tasks.
+Each row represents a thread and each rectangle represents an individual tasks.
 The color for each rectangle corresponds to the kind of task being performed and it matches the color of the Progress plot (see Progress section).
 This means that all the individual tasks of kind `inc` for example will have the same randomly assigned color.